makrai/notes/takanami-23-unif-emo-vad.md

   * This process creates multidimensional emotional scores that are consistent across datasets, regardless of the number of emotions included
 * we address “weak emotions” by annotating such instances with a neutral VAD
-  * Sentences that contain conflicting emotions or those that do not exhibit a clear or strong emotional response are referred to as weak emotion sents
+  * Sentences that contain conflicting emotions or those that do not exhibit a clear or strong emotional response are referred to as weak emo
   * VAD can detect and provide a more nuanced label by assigning a score range
 * we train a BERT model on the combined data and improve the performance of emotion detection